Moonlight-Sea/cloudshield/doc/help/P6spy.md

 Another way of using P6Spy is through integration with the existing code of our application, assuming that making small code changes is acceptable.
-In the next section, we’ll see an example of how it’s possible to integrate P6Spy in a Spring Boot application by relying on auto-configuration.
+In the next section, we’ll see an example of how it’s possible to integrate P6Spy in a Spring Boot application by relying on auto configuration.

 The [p6spy-spring-boot-starter](https://mvnrepository.com/artifact/com.github.gavlyukovskiy/p6spy-spring-boot-starter)
 is a repository that provides integration with P6Spy and other database monitoring